Haere mai (welcome) to New Zealand

 Maori carvings of New Zealand KahuroaKahungunu: Kahungunu was the ancestor of the Māori tribe Ngāti Kahungunu, and is seen here holding a hoe and a canoe paddle.
+This shows his abilities as a navigator.
 The carving is part of the canoe house on Treaty grounds, Waitangi.

 Bev led a workshop on the Maori art of Flax Weaving.
 In one morning, she had taught us how to choose the stalks of the New Zealand Flax plant, prep them, and weave or braid a variety of flowers.
 As an instructor of Textiles, I found the process fascinating.
 It was much simpler than I expected, and Bev's instructions were thorough and clear.
 She recommended a book called Weaving Flowers from New Zealand Flax by Ali Brown.
 It is clearly illustrated and simple to follow.
 Check the web site for…

 From NZTE's Māori Cultural Kit for people wanting to do business with Māori organisations, a map showing tribal boundaries of New Zealand's Māori iwi.